hyperium/hyper/CONTRIBUTING.md

 Improving hyper's documentation is a huge help for everyone who is trying to _use_ hyper.

 - The API documentation (rendered at https://docs.rs/hyper) is stored as rustdoc comments directly in the source.
 - The main website has [tutorial-style guides](https://hyper.rs/guides).
-As of v1, they are currently in a [revamp](https://github.com/hyperium/hyper/issues/3411), and wouldly greatly benefit from being filled out.
+As of v1, they are currently in a [revamp](https://github.com/hyperium/hyper/issues/3411), and would greatly benefit from being filled out.

 ## Help